 - 2.5 to 3 cups water

 - 1 teaspoon ginger-garlic paste or crushed ginger-garlic (adrak-lahsun paste)

 - 2 medium tomatoes, chopped

-- ½ tsp punjabi garam masala powder or regular garam masala powder
+- ½ teaspoon punjabi garam masala powder or regular garam masala powder

-- 1 tsp crushed kasuri methi/dry fenugreek leaves
+- 1 teaspoon crushed kasuri methi (dry fenugreek leaves)

 - a few chopped coriander leaves or some crushed kasuri methi or cream for garnishing